matteoxpo/T09D15/materials/instructions_for_testing.md

 # Instructions for running tests.

-In addition to testing for correct output data, the autotest system will check your program and its source code for the following points:
+In addition to testing for correct output data, the autotest system will check your program and its source code for the style:

 * **Style tests.** To check how much the beauty of your code matches for example, you can test your code using the script ```materials/linters/cpplint.py```.